-Every June, Apple will hold a WWDC (Apple Worldwide Developer Conference) conference to announce their team's software and technology progress in the past year.
-During this conference, Apple usually introduces the new version of operating systems in the Apple Ecosystem.
-For example, you could hear the news about the next macOS, iOS, iPadOS, watchOS, and tvOS.
-Generally, the new OSs would be released three months after the WWDC, so you could consider embracing the new features and UIs this Fall.
+Every June, Apple holds its WWDC conference, where they announce their team's software and technology progress from the past year.
+During this event, Apple typically introduces the new versions of operating systems across its ecosystem, including macOS, iOS, iPadOS, watchOS, and tvOS.
+These new OSs are usually released three months later, so you can expect to see the latest features and UIs this Fall.

-macOS Ventura (macOS 13) was first announced in WWDC 2022 and was not officially released until Fall 2022.
-So if you read this article before October 2022, your only updating choice is the macOS Monterey.
+macOS Ventura (macOS 13) was first announced at WWDC 2022, but its official release didn't occur until Fall 2022, so if you're reading this before October 2022, your only updating choice is macOS Monterey.

 More macOS Monterey new features including: